W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ::: details Simplified
 It is not painful to undermine the ego’s thought system.
 You might scream at having the ego’s thought system taken from you, but it’s so that you don’t hurt yourself.
-Your are coöperating in an effort to become harmless and helpful.
+Your are cooperating in an effort to become harmless and helpful.
 You have conflicted outcuomes.
 God assures the outcome.
 :::